Resident234/php.net/pages/www.php.net_functions.anonymous.php.md

-Watch out when &apos;importing&apos; variables to a closure&apos;s scope&#xA0; -- it&apos;s easy to miss / forget that they are actually being *copied* into the closure&apos;s scope, rather than just being made available.

-So you will need to explicitly pass them in by reference if your closure cares about their contents over time:
+Watch out when &apos;importing&apos; variables to a closure&apos;s scope  -- it&apos;s easy to miss / forget that they are actually being *copied* into the closure&apos;s scope, rather than just being made available.<br><br>So you will need to explicitly pass them in by reference if your closure cares about their contents over time:<br><br>

 ```
 <?php